DaWe1992/Applied_ML_Fundamentals/README.md

 	<img src="https://github.com/DaWe1992/Applied_ML_Fundamentals/blob/master/img/data_science.png" width=400px>
 </p>

-The lecture *'Artificial Intelligence and Machine Learning'* is supposed to provide in-depth insights into state-of-the-art machine learning algorithms and their applications.
+The lecture *'Artificial Intelligence and Machine Learning'* is supposed to provide in-depth knowledge about state-of-the-art machine learning algorithms and their applications.
 This Readme file provides you with all necessary information.
 It is structured as follows:

 1. 📜 Lecture contents
 2. ✒️ Exercises
 3. 📝 Exam
-4. 🐍 Python code
+4. 🐍 Programming tasks (bonus points for the exam)
 5. 📚 Literature and recommended reading
 6. 🐞 Bugs and errors